freehere107/darwinia-bot/README.md

 ## Grammer

-All bot interacting based on the chat stream, Grammer Server will listen to the context of every messages, Once they start with `/` or any other prefix specfied in bot clients, the bot clients will send the context to Grammer Server, then the server will parse the context bot clients sent to it and do stuffs whatevery we require!
+All bot-interacting are based on the chat stream, `Grammer Server` will listen to the context which have specfied prefix like `/`, once the matched messages received by the bot clients, they will be sent to the `Grammer Server`, and the server will parse them and do stuffs whatevery we required!

 The Grammer system should keep updating, we are expected to all of your contributes!